Wednesday, December 15, 2021

 But things didn't run completely smoothly up in Oregon.
 Originally, the Arkoffs wanted to hire local teamsters to work on the film because it would’ve been cheaper but Orion insisted on sending in their own teamsters, which jacked up costs considerably.
 (And this kind of math explains why Orion also went bankrupt by 1991.)

 The production also ran into some troubles with the locals during the two-and-a-half month shoot.
-Affairs happened, and engagements were broken according to Helberg in a making of documentary on Up the Creek, which caused some hard feelings.
+Affairs happened, and engagements were broken according to Helberg in a making of documentary on the Kino Lorber release of Up the Creek, which caused some hard feelings.
 And in an online article I found from The Source Weekly (May, 2010), credited to “The Staff,” which looked back on the production, it mentions how several local establishments in Bend refused service to anyone involved with the production over perceived rude behavior.

 “Things got off to a bad start,” according to the article, “as the films' producers, director and others involved in the making of this ‘masterpiece’ went around town treating people like they were essentially inferior … they were so arrogant and patronizing.”
 Apparently, the writer of the article was cast as an extra in the film back in ‘83, too, but after a few days they soon grew tired of “putting up with the endless hurry-up-and-wait filming proceedings,” walked off the location, and never returned.